adamhl8/discord-app-bot/README.md

 ### Bot Installation

-1. Install prerequisites.
-[Yarn](https://classic.yarnpkg.com/lang/en/) is used as the package manager. [pm2](https://github.com/Unitech/pm2) is used to handle running the Node process.
+1. Install prerequisites. [pnpm](https://pnpm.io) is used as the package manager. [pm2](https://github.com/Unitech/pm2) is used to handle running the Node process.

 ```
-npm install -g yarn pm2
+npm install -g pnpm pm2
 ```

 2. Clone the repo.